Skip to main content

 Construction159

-The Construction sector saw the heaviest impact with 59 workers across 1 notice.
+The Construction sector emerged as the hardest-hit sector with 59 workers across 1 notice.

 Geographic Hotspots